karabC/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

   However, after the increase of the depth.
 The model is highly overfit.
 I have further applied Max Pooling and Drop out to prevent overfitting

 * Which parameters were tuned?
 How were they adjusted and why?

   I have tunned the Dropout probablity for finding a suitable probability.
-As the model is or
+As the model is trained with decreased training error but increasing validation error, it looks like overfitting occured.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+One of the important design is CNN, which allow the image pixels to be consider in group.
+Another technique is the dropout, which boosts the model's robutness and help in solving overfitting problem
   ​

 ###Test a Model on New Images